 Publication Ethics and Malpractice Statement

-The JRP (Jurnal Review Politik)'s Publication Ethics and Malpractice Statement, derived primarily from COPE’s Best Practice Guidelines for Journal Editors, clarifies the ethical behaviour of all parties involved in the act of publishing an article in the journal, including the members of editorial board, editors, authors, and the publisher of the journal.
+The Religio: Jurnal Studi Agama-agama's Publication Ethics and Malpractice Statement, derived primarily from COPE’s Best Practice Guidelines for Journal Editors, clarifies the ethical behavior of all parties involved in the act of publishing an article in the journal, including the members of editorial board, editors, authors, and the publisher of the journal.

 Ethical Guidelines for Journal Publication

-The publication of articles in the peer-reviewed JRP (Jurnal Review Politik) is an essential building block in the development of a coherent and respected body of scientific knowledge.
+The publication of articles in the peer-reviewed Religio: Jurnal Studi Agama-agama is an essential building block in the development of a coherent and respected body of scientific knowledge.
 It is a direct reflection of the quality of the authors’ work and the institutions that support them.
 This statement on Publication Ethics and Malpractice Statement compromises the ethical guidelines for all parties involved in the act of publication: the author, the journal editor, the peer reviewer, the publisher, and the reader/society.
-Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya, as the publisher, the editors, and members of the editorial board of JRP (Jurnal Review Politik), take duties of guardianship over all stages of publishing seriously and recognize their ethical responsibilities.
+Department of Religious Studies, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya Indonesia, as the publisher, the editors, and members of the editorial board of Religio: Jurnal Studi Agama-agama, take duties of guardianship over all stages of publishing seriously and recognize their ethical responsibilities.

-There will be no processing fee entitled to the submission and the publication of selected articles in JRP (Jurnal Review Politik).
+There will be no processing fee entitled to the submission and the publication of selected articles in Religio: Jurnal Studi Agama-agama.
 The journal is also committed to ensure that advertising, reprinting, or other commercial revenue have no impact or influence on editorial decisions.
-In addition, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya, as the co-publisher, and Editorial Board of the journal will assist in the communication with other journals and/or publishers where this is useful and necessary.
+In addition, Department of Religious Studies, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya Indonesia, as the co-publisher, and the Editorial Board of the journal will assist in the communication with other journals and/or publishers where this is useful and necessary.

-Editors of JRP (Jurnal Review Politik) are responsible for deciding which of the articles submitted to the journal should be published.
+The editor of Religio: Jurnal Studi Agama-agama is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the journal's editorial board's policies and constrained by such legal requirements as shall then be in force regarding copyright infringement, plagiarism, and malpractice conduct.
-The editors may confer with other editors or reviewers in making the publication decision.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
+The editors may confer with other editors or reviewers in making this decision.